Samsung smartphone placed on a wooden surface outdoors during sunset.

 ProsCons

-Excellent AMOLED displayCharging speed may stay the same
+Excellent AMOLED displayThe speed of charging may remain at the same speed.

 Real-World Use: Who Is This Phone For?

-• Upgrading from S22 or older?
-Big improvement across the board.
+• Moving from S22 or earlier?
+Big improvement across all platforms.

-• Power users & professionals?
-Performance and battery efficiency will matter.
+• Professionals and Power Users?
+Performance and battery effectiveness will be important.

-• Casual users?
-The smoother display and camera upgrades improve daily use.
+• Users who are casual?
+The smoother display and the camera’s upgrades enhance daily usage.

 FAQs (People Also Ask)